Bluefield College Academic Exchange with China to Benefit Students and Community

 In fact, the reciprocal international exchange will not only be offered to Bluefield College students and faculty, but also to the Bluefield community at-large with courses in Chinese history and language offered free of charge to area residents on the BC campus this fall.

-Bluefield College crafted the exchange program with Jiangsu officials this past spring when a BC delegation traveled to China on a mission trip.
+Bluefield College crafted the exchange program with Jiangsu Second Normal University officials this past spring when a BC delegation traveled to China on a mission trip.
 Since then, the two parties have finalized the details of the agreement that both say will "promote educational cooperation," "friendly ties," and "mutual benefits."

 The academic exchange will involve 3-4 students and one professor each semester.
-Coming to Bluefield College this fall from the Jiangsu Institute will be faculty member Ms. Du Yiqun, an English teacher, and four students from Jiangsu -- English majors Mr. Que Jun and Mr. Xu Chenyan, Chinese literature major Miss Jiao Yan, and math major Miss Zhu Junxia.
+Coming to Bluefield College this fall from the Jiangsu Second Normal University will be faculty member Ms. Du Yiqun, an English teacher, and four students from Jiangsu Second Normal University -- English majors Mr. Que Jun and Mr. Xu Chenyan, Chinese literature major Miss Jiao Yan, and math major Miss Zhu Junxia.

 "We are very excited about the group's arrival," said BC president, Dr. David Olive, "and we look forward to getting to know each of them and establishing new friendships as we learn more about our cultures and traditions."